Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for delta-matroids and embedded graphs

-The unit with respect to $m$ is given by $(\emptyset;\{\emptyset\})$, and it generates $\mathcal{S}_0$. \\\\ The product of two binary delta-matroids is a binary delta-matroid \cite{Chun2018OnTI}.
-Thus, the vector space of (isomorphism classes of) binary delta-matroids, $\B$, forms a graded commutative subalgebra of the algebra of set systems $\mathcal{S}$:
+The product of two binary delta-matroids is a~binary delta-matroid~\cite{Chun2018OnTI}.
+Thus, the vector space of (isomorphism classes of) binary delta-matroids, $\B$, forms a~graded commutative subalgebra of the algebra of set systems $\mathcal{S}$:

-Similarly, the vector space of even binary delta-matroids, $\B^e$, forms a graded subalgebra of $\B$:
+Similarly, the vector space of even binary delta-matroids, $\B^e$, forms a~graded subalgebra of $\B$:

-If an embedded graph~$\Gamma$ is obtained as a result of gluing a vertex chosen arbitrarily in an embedded graph~$\Gamma_1$ to a vertex chosen arbitrarily in an embedded graph $\Gamma_2$, then the delta-matroid of~$\Gamma$ is the product of delta-matroids of~$\Gamma_1$ and~$\Gamma_2$: $D(\Gamma)=D(\Gamma_1)D(\Gamma_2)$.
+If an embedded graph~$\Gamma$ is obtained as a~result of gluing a~vertex chosen arbitrarily in an embedded graph~$\Gamma_1$ to a~vertex chosen arbitrarily in an embedded graph $\Gamma_2$, then the delta-matroid of~$\Gamma$ is the product of delta-matroids of~$\Gamma_1$ and~$\Gamma_2$: $D(\Gamma)=D(\Gamma_1)D(\Gamma_2)$.

-Given a delta-matroid $D=(E;\Phi)$, its \textit{coproduct} $\mu(D)$ is given as
+Given a~delta-matroid $D=(E;\Phi)$, its \textit{coproduct} $\mu(D)$ is given as

-where $D|_{E'}$ is the \textit{restriction} of a delta-matroid to the subset $E'$ of $E$.
+where $D(E')$ is the \textit{restriction} of a~delta-matroid to the subset $E'$ of $E$.
 It is easily proved that $\mu(D_1D_2) = \mu(D_1)\mu(D_2)$.
-The notion of a restriction for delta-matroids is described below.
-The coproduct is extended by linearity to a comultiplication
+The notion of a~restriction for delta-matroids is described below.
+The coproduct is extended by linearity to a~comultiplication

 which respects the property of being even.